 These include Cancer, Heart attack, Stroke, Organ failure, Multiple Sclerosis, and Alzheimer’s disease.

 Writing a policy in trust means the payout from the policy will be paid directly to the beneficiaries rather than your estate.
-Because the policy is held within trust It means that the payout won’t be subject to inheritance tax.
+Because the policy is held within trust it means that the payout won’t be subject to inheritance tax.
 It also means payment to your beneficiaries will probably be quicker, as the money will not go through the probate process.
 Instead, the insurer can arrange the payout once they’ve received the death certificate and any other required documents.

 Rettie Financial Services Ltd is an appointed representative of Mortgage Advice Bureau Limited and Mortgage Advice Bureau (Derby) Limited which are authorised and regulated by the Financial Conduct Authority.